notion-enhancer/notion-enhancer.github.io/getting-started/basic-usage.md

 ---
 title: Basic Usage
-description: an overview of what to expect and recommendations on how to use the notion-enhancer
+description: An overview of how to use the notion-enhancer and what to expect.
 order: 2
 ---